Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Personal Safe Harbor for Rental Residences

 Personal property cannot be exchanged for investment property tax-free, so problems may arise if a property is used both for personal and investment purposes, such as using and renting out a vacation home.
-There is a safe harbor for the exchange of rental residences that were also used for vacation purposes by the owners or the owner's family.
+There is a safe harbor for the exchange of rental residences used for vacation purposes by the owners or the owner's family.
 To qualify for the safe harbor:

 So if you rented out a vacation home for 200 days out of the year, then use by either you or your family must not exceed 20 days in that same year.